The mobile field force automation (FFA) strategy that your team drafted would fit the business processes of your

 For some companies, field service can even become a main revenue center, as opposed to its traditional role as a cost center, said Brian Jones, analyst at Boston-based Yankee Group and author of the "Field Service Enters the 21st Century" report.

 Companies can increase their revenue by bidding for service contracts on their competitors' products in the field.
-Johnson Controls, a maker of building materials, air conditioning systems and lighting controls does just that, and their service operation makes money by servicing the parts from their
+Johnson Controls, a maker of building materials, air conditioning systems and lighting controls does just that, and their service operation makes money by servicing the parts from their competitors, he said.

 In the end, justification will go back to cost -- the cost for resources, and the cost for not utilizing them, as in excess inventory and wasted time getting from one job site to another, Griffin said.